digitalyoshixi/zettelkasten/content/Programming/Top-Down Generation.md

 aliases:
   - Left most Derivation
 ---
-Starting at a root node, and choosing [[Productions]] to determine later derivations that match the input.
+Starting at a root node, and choosing [[Production]] to determine later derivations that match the input.
 # Example
 Given production rules:
 ![[Top-Down Parsing-20250101214948536.webp]]